galaxyproject/galaxy-hub/src/events/2019-admin-training/index.md

 # Registration

-Registration will open shortly and will be available on a first come, first served basis.
+**[Registration is open](https://2019galaxyadmin.eventbrite.com/)** and is available on a first come, first served basis.
 Rates depend on your organization's non-profit status and when you register.
 The workshop is split into a 2 day introductory session and a 3 day advanced topics session.
 Participants can register for one or both sessions.

-Space is limited and the 2016 and 2018 admin training workshops sold out.
+Space is limited and the 2016 and 2018 admin training workshops sold out.  **[Register now](https://2019galaxyadmin.eventbrite.com/).**

 ## Introduction to Galaxy Administration, 2 days